joshdales/tundra-css/README.md

 	- `--letter-spacing-1` - `--letter-spacing-5`

 ### Classes
-There are a series of classes for text, along with others for buttons, and text inputs.
+There are a series of classes for text, along with others elements like buttons, and text inputs.
 - Headings - 6 levels of headings
 	- Text styles: `.heading-1` - `.heading-6`
 - Alt-Headings - 6 levels of alterative headings